Books about polyamory: All 39 since 1984!

 |Sixteen of 'em.|

 Here is an up-to-date descriptive list of every nonfiction book on polyamory published since the movement took shape in the mid-1980s (a few years before the word was coined in 1990 and 1992).
 There are now 38 titles!
 I plan to keep this list up to date forever.

 The criteria for inclusion are:

 "Nonfiction books entirely or substantially about polyamory as it's understood by today's movement, published since 1984, in English, in a printed edition."

 Too many to choose from?
-I've highlighted my top general-purpose recommendations with ● green bullets.
+I've highlighted my top general-interest recommendations with ● green bullets.

 The titles link to my own reviews and roundups for ten of them, otherwise directly to Amazon or the publisher.
 The descriptions are mine except as quoted.

 Interesting statistic: Of all the authors and co-authors, 31 are women, 10 are men, and 1 is genderqueer.
 That's a more than 3-to-1 female-to-male ratio.